r-luna/react-simple-captcha/README.md

 ## Service

-> GET localhost:3000/captcha/:size/:width/:height/:fontSize/:ignoreChars/:noise/:color/:bg
+> POST localhost:3000/captcha/

-Returns an SVG captcha image with the captcha solution sent via a "captcha" header (Access-Control-Expose-Headers).
+Upon recieving a JSON payload returns an SVG captcha image with the captcha solution sent via a "captcha" header (Access-Control-Expose-Headers).

-The route params exposes the options object used to configure the `svg-captcha` module which is responsible for delivering the resulting captcha.
-Note that the defaults are imposed by the component, not by the service.
+Defaults are imposed by the service.

-### Route Params
+### Props

 | Param       | Type   | Default          | Description |
 | ----------- | ------ | ---------------- | ----------- |